fluxninja/aperture/docs/content/guides/caching.md

 ## Overview

-Caching is a critical technology that significantly speeds up applications by storing frequently accessed data for quick retrieval.
+Caching is a critical technology that significantly speeds up applications by storing frequently accessed data in memory for quick retrieval.
 This approach reduces the need to repeatedly fetch data that might be slow to process.
 A common example is web caching, where content from often-visited web pages is stored and served to users.
 This method avoids the repeated loading of the entire webpage, thereby enhancing the user experience and application performance.

 Caching can be integrated into various application layers, for example, the database layer.
 By caching frequently requested data, it reduces the load on the